 - In-The-Ear (ITE) - The largest of the custom-made hearing aid options, this style is made to fit only your ears.
 It fits partially in the ear canal while also filling up the bowl of the outer ear.

-- In-The-Canal (ITC) - Custom-made for you with a smaller portion of the hearing aid sitting in the outer ear than the ITE.
+- In-The-Canal (ITC) - Custom-made for you.
+Compared to the ITE, only a smaller portion of the hearing aid sits in the outer ear.

 - Completely-In-Canal (CIC) - Custom-made to fit completely into your specific ear canal.
 This style is almost completely hidden from view.

 - Invisible-In-The-Canal (IIC) - Smallest custom option available.
-It is inserted further down into the ear canal than the CIC making it practically invisible to others when in the ear.
+It is inserted further down into the ear canal, making it practically invisible to others when in the ear.